 - Extinct in the Future: Cats and dogs went extinct thanks to a mysterious disease, leaving apes to become the pets and servants of mankind.

 - Electric Torture: Caesar is tortured to make him admit he can talk.
 MacDonald, after watching it for a moment, leaves, apparently sickened.
-Governor Breck then shows he has an order for Caesar's execution, so he decides to just turn it on again Up to Eleven and electrocute him.
+Governor Breck then shows he has an order for Caesar's execution, so he decides to just turn it on again up to eleven and electrocute him.
 But MacDonald, after leaving, goes to the utility room and turns off the power.
 Caesar is smart enough to fake his own death by torture, then later escapes.

 - Evil Is Hammy: Governor Breck.
+Especially when the apes start rising up.

 - Five Rounds Rapid: Played very straight with how the humans fight the apes, no matter how bad things get for the humans, they never go to anything more dangerous than riot police with rifles and shotguns.